stefanscheidt/kotlin-dsl/slides/Kotlin-DSLs.md

 }
 ```

-will also be OK. :-(
+would also be OK. :-(

 ---

-# DSL Markers
+# DSL Markers for the rescue!

-Thus let's control receiver scope with `@DslMarker`:
+Let's control receiver scope with `@DslMarker`:

 ```kotlin
 @DslMarker